mqxym/mqxym/README.md

 - 🌱 I’m currently learning ...
   - ... frontend developement(Angular 19 atm)
   - ... nodeJS with Express
-  - ... creating system tools with python like ansible plugins
+  - ... creating system tools with python like Ansible plugins
   - ...
 CI/CD with Docker / K8s
 - 👯 I’m looking to collaborate on anything im interested in
 - 🤔 I’m looking for help with analyzing my security related repos for bugs or security flaws